muskanpashine04/FurEverHome--Pet-Adoption-Project/README.md

-# PURR!: A Pet Adoption Portal 🐾
+# FurEverHome!: A Pet Adoption Portal 🐾

-PURR! is a MERN Stack web application designed to simplify the pet adoption process.
+FurEverHome! is a MERN Stack web application designed to simplify the pet adoption process.
 It connects pet owners looking to rehome their pets with individuals eager to adopt, all managed through a seamless, admin-monitored system.

 ## 🌟 Features